Skip to content

 Which jobs are accelerable?

-When running with --fast or --fast-branch, GitHooks replaces the paths of accelerable jobs with only the relevant files.
-Jobs with no matching files are skipped entirely.
+When running with --fast, --fast-branch, --fast-dirty or --files / --files-from, GitHooks replaces the paths of accelerable jobs with only the relevant files.
+Jobs with no matching files are skipped entirely (with reason "no input files match its paths" in files mode).
+Non-accelerable jobs (phpunit, phpcpd, composer-*, script) ignore the file list and run with their original paths.

 Type Accelerable by default Reason